ckaestne/seai/lectures/03_modelquality/modelquality.md

 ----
 ## Separate Training and Validation Data

-Always test for generalization on *unseen* validation data
+Always test for generalization on *unseen* validation data (independently sampled from the same distriution)

 Accuracy on training data (or similar measure) used during learning to find model parameters